Festivals in India: Best 10 to Experience in 2025/2026

 In Udaipur, the Jag Mandir lights up beautifully.
 Mahashivratri expects the massive influx of devotees on the occasion, and there may be traffic diversions and restrictions till the end of the Mahashivratri celebrations, so it's better to determine a viewing destination and hotel before the festival.

-Janmashtami celebrates Lord Krishna's birth on the eighth day of the Hindu month of Bhadrava, usually in August or September, which takes place on August 15 and 16, 2025, for two days.
+Janmashtami celebrates Lord Krishna's birth on the eighth day of the Hindu month of Bhadrava, usually in August or September.
+It takes place on September 4, 2026.

 The celebrating day contains the fast and skit reenactment of Krishna Puja's childhood.
 Temples and houses are beautifully decorated, and the air is filled with chants of "Hare Krishna."
 It offers extreme fun to watch devotees performing the "Dahi Handi" ritual in Mumbai, where a team of guys climb on each other to form human pyramids to break pots of curd.
 The pots are tied on a rope from a high building that needs lots of time and technique to complete.